pingidentity/pingidentity-devops-getting-started/10-docker-standalone/10-pingdataconsole/README.md

 open http://localhost:8080/admin-console
 ```

-If you are using the pingdirectory container from this these standalong images, you should be able to login with
+If you are using the PingDirectory container from these standalone images, you should be able to login with

 ```
      Server: localhost:636